Cancer Treatment Toxicities Group

-Symptoms that arise as a consequence of systemic cancer treatment continue to be some of the most common and costly adverse effects of cancer therapy.
+Acute and chronic side effects of cancer treatment continue to be some of the most impactful and costly problems that prevent optimal cancer outcomes.

-Our research aims to better our understanding of the mechanisms underpinning adverse effects and improving management of cancer treatment-related toxicity, particularly for the gastrointestinal tract.
-Acute gastrointestinal toxicity remain a significant challenge to delivering optimally effective cancer treatment with minimal impact on quality of life—which is the ultimate goal of excellent cancer care.
+Our research aims to better our understanding of the mechanisms underpinning adverse effects and improving management of cancer treatment-related toxicity.
+We are interested in multiple systems that are impacted by cancer treatment including digestive, skeletal, cardiovascular and neurological.
+In particular, acute gastrointestinal toxicity remains a significant challenge to delivering optimally effective cancer treatment with minimal impact on quality of life—which is the ultimate goal of excellent cancer care.

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.